CSCI-GA-2820-SP23-001/shopcarts/README.md

 delete_items  DELETE   /shopcarts/<shopcart_id>/items/<item_id>
 ```

-The test cases have 95% test coverage and can be run with `nosetests`
+The test cases have 95% test coverage and can be run with `nosetests`.